Something I’ve been avoiding

 That’s the contradiction I keep writing toward.
 And maybe why I keep writing around it.

 This isn’t a story that moves toward resolution.
 It resists clarity.
-It asks us to stay in the discomfort of not knowing exactly who someone is.
+It asks us to stay in the discomfort of not fully knowing who someone is.
 To sit with the people we love who have frightened us.
 The people who have tried, and failed, and tried again.
 The ones who are capable of great tenderness.
-And of harm.
+And of immense harm.

 Oum won’t explain herself.
 She doesn’t need to.
 The film isn’t her confession.
 It’s just the space in which we watch her.
 And where, perhaps, someone will see something they’ve never said out loud.